SD › Thailand › Best Time to Visit

 End of June good weather for a wedding in Hua Hin?

 Hua Hin gets less rain than most other parts of Thailand.
-June can be wet but clear skies are also common.
+In June I’ve had both wet and dry visits.

 What is the best month to travel to Thailand for beach, nightlife, and island hopping?

-January and February are the two best months for good weather, swimming, and enjoy the beach in Thailand.
+January and February are my two favorite months for good weather, swimming, and enjoying the beach in Thailand.

 Hi would you not recommend Thailand in the first 2 weeks in October?
 I wanted to take my Hubby for his 50th birthday but not sure about the weather?
 Bangkok followed by Krabi.
 If not where would you recommend for that time of year?